Thamir-73/ideagnUpdated/source/_posts/problemofevil.md

 but I understand that a lot of people won’t really accept this argument in its entirety, but I thought It would be good to mention it as an additional point to take other perspectives.

+From another theoological perspective, we can also call out another theological fallacy, and say that the the problem of evil, at the heart of it, assumes that god is <b>only</b> benevolent, while neglecting other attributes like Wisdom, etc., but once we incorporate those other attributes, our arguments even shape themselves more clearly.

 ### Conclusion:
 So to recapitulate our discussion here, we could really establish that the problem of Evil as its put forward against the existence of God, sometimes, is really looked at from a one-dimensional point of view, and a superior, I know the best alternatives, position,

 But once we established our Multi-dimensional lens when thinking through the problem,